 - Review by an Institutional Review Entity (IRE) for select agents if covered under the U.S. Government Policy for Dual Use Research of Concern (DURC);

 - Training for all individuals involved in the conduct of the research, including those involved in the handling and management of biological agents.

-What Type of Biological Agents or Toxins Require Review by the IBC?
+Types of Biological Agents or Toxins Which Require Review by the IBC: